 Mary Tebbs has been called “The Ellen DeGeneres of singer/songwriters,” and for good reason!
 Her off-the-cuff, quick-witted and endearing performance style will have you laughing in one moment and then she’ll surprise you with a lyrical depth and wisdom that will have you embracing each melodic word.

 Mary started her musical adventure in Salt Lake City, Utah in 1989 when a couple of friends heard her make up a song on the spot after her first run in with José Cuervo.
 The song “Substance Abuse” set Mary on her way to sharing her personality through song.
-Since that time she’s been writing, singing and playing whenever she can and has been recognized and awarded for her songwriting and live performances.
+Since then, she’s been writing, singing, and playing whenever she can and has been recognized and awarded for her songwriting and live performances.

 She formed her first band in 1992 and has found her true love is not only writing but sharing her songs with a listening audience.
 The Las Vegas Weekly says, “Tebbs is full of weathered innocence, dealing with love, sensuality and heartache, building it all on a solid foundation of blues and slow mountain funk.”

 “There’s nothing more fulfilling than reaching through to people’s hearts and souls with my music.
 To see and feel them respond and be moved by something that’s at my core connects me with them like nothing else,” Mary says.